wertgarantie-ecom/bifrost-components/stories/intro/setup/_intro.md

 ### Environments and credentials
 We provide two different environments: ```staging``` and ```production```.
 You will receive two seperate e-mails with the neccessary credentials (publicId and secret) for each environment.

-The publicId is the public shop identifier.
-This id is passed to each component-loader-script.
+The publicId is the public shop identifier which is passed to each component-loader-script.
 The secret on the other hand is used to protect the actual insurance contract and guarantee the insurace selection or any passed product / client information was not modified by a third party.